mikekatz04/GBGPU/README.md

 * Tyson Littenberg
 * Stas Babak

+## Contributors

+* Mathieu Dubois
+* Maxime Pigou

 ## License

-This project is licensed under the GNU License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details.